What Is Revenue Recognition Principle?

 #2 – Collectability

 Condition (3) refers to Collectability.
 The seller must have a reasonable expectation that he will be paid for the performance.
-An allowance account is required to be maintained if the seller is not fully assured of receiving the payment.
+An allowance account must be maintained if the seller is not fully assured of receiving the payment.

 #3 – Measurability

 Conditions (4) and (5) refer to Measurability.
-The seller must be able to match the revenues to the expenses as per the matching principle concept.
+The seller must match the revenues to the expenses as per the matching principle concept.